ruggeri/tech-notes/randos/automotive/engines/02a-inline-twin.md

   - Secondary reciprocating imbalance: again, add the two individual cylinder secondary waveforms, which are the same and offset by zero degrees.
 Again, the amplitude is doubled.
-  - Secondary rotational imbalance: again, add the two individual secondary waveforms, but invert one first.
+  - Secondary rotational balance: again, add the two individual secondary waveforms, but invert one first.
 Again, because these waveforms are offset by 0deg, they cancel.
 - 180deg crank